-Denny Solomona: Sale Sharks wing charged over alleged abusive remark
+Denny Solomona: Sale Sharks wing charged over alleged homophobic slur

 - From the section Rugby Union

-Sale and England wing Denny Solomona has been charged after allegedly verbally abusing a Worcester player in the Sharks' win on Saturday.
+Sale and England wing Denny Solomona has been charged after allegedly directing homophobic abuse at a Worcester player on Saturday.

-Television microphones picked up Warriors scrum-half Jamie Shillcock making the complaint in the 55th minute of the Premiership match.
+Microphones picked up Warriors fly-half Jamie Shillcock raising the issue in the 55th minute of the Sharks' win.

-Reports suggested Shillcock's complaint related to a "homophobic slur".
+Shillcock's complaint is understood to relate to a "homophobic slur".

+The BBC has learnt the word Solomona is alleged to have said is similar to that used by Mathieu Bastareaud in a European Cup match in January.

+The French centre was subsequently banned for three weeks after his initial punishment was halved because of his guilty plea.

-Solomona, 24, has been charged with "conduct prejudicial to the interests of the union or the game".
+Solomona, 24, has been charged with "conduct prejudicial to the interests of the union or the game" after the incident in the Premiership match.

 He will face a disciplinary panel on Thursday, 5 April and faces a minimum suspension of six weeks if found guilty.